 - Apply online to Eastern Washington University

-- Complete the Communication Disorders application form and contact the Post Baccalaureate Advisor, Dr. Donald Fuller at email@example.com to set up an advising appointment.
+- Complete the Communication Disorders application form and and submit it to Riverpoint Student Services.
+Contact the Post Baccalaureate Advisor, Dr. Donald Fuller at firstname.lastname@example.org to set up an advising appointment.
 Bring unofficial transcripts with you for the advising appointment.

 - Official transcripts should be submitted to EWU Office of Admissions at:

 304 Sutton Hall

 Cheney WA 99004-2444

 The post baccalaureate program is on the semester schedule.
 This means the program begins approximately the third week of August and ends early May.
 Required courses for the profession are guided by the knowledge and skills outcomes of the certification standards for the CCC-SLP as set forth by the American Speech-Language-Hearing Association (ASHA).
 Required courses for the profession are guided by the knowledge and skills outcomes of the certification standards for the CCC-SLP as set forth by the American Speech-Language-Hearing Association (ASHA).
 See the ASHA website at http://www.asha.org for further information.